MDSKiel/calibmar/lib/colmap/README.md

-        * Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+        * Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.Personal

         * Neither the name of ETH Zurich and UNC Chapel Hill nor the names of its contributors may be used to endorse or promote products derived